odoo/odoo/doc/howtos/backend.rst

 Access rights
 -------------

-Access rights are defined as records of the model “ir.model.access”.
+Access rights are defined as records of the model ``ir.model.access``.
 Each access right is associated to a model, a group (or no group for global access), and a set of permissions: read, write, create, unlink.
 Such access rights are usually created by a CSV file named after its model: